Amusement Park Accident Lawyer Jeffrey Reiff Explores Fatal Amusement Park Accident

 Amusement Park Injury Accident Lawyer Describes the Factors that cause Water Ride Accidents

 Thus many people are seeking answers as to why this accident occurred.
 According to Jeffrey Reiff who was interviewed by NewsTalk ZB, “It’s always horrible when one of these accidents occur.
 It’s a catastrophe that could have probably been prevented and.
 It all goes into whether the raft was properly loaded, was [the ride] properly staffed, the timing of the sequence – there’s a lot of factors that have to be looked at.”
-Mr. Reiff explained that during the course of his practice as a Pennsylvania amusement park injury attorney:
+Mr. Reiff explained that during the course of his practice as a Pennsylvania amusement park accident lawyer:

 We see a lot of water park accidents here in America and around the world because, many times, they are uncontrollable accidents.
 There’s a lack of respecting mechanics – if they are not loaded properly or weighted properly or if the water flows are not proper, you have the makings of an accident that can occur.